 Photo of a couple kissing while eating a picnic on a sunporch representing how spending relaxing time together can help married couples put the spark back into a marriage.

-According to Buddist psychologist and sex therapist Dr. Cheryl Fraser, there are three things that couples who are happy together long-term have learned to cultivate.
-Dr. Fraser calls these the The Three Keys to Passion and they are all things that can be practiced and intentionally created together on a regular basis.
+According to Buddhist psychologist and sex therapist, Dr. Cheryl Fraser, there are three things that couples who are happy together long-term have learned to cultivate.
+Dr. Fraser calls these the The Three Keys to Passion.
+Naturally, these are all things that can be practiced and intentionally created together on a regular basis.
 So, let’s get right to it.
-The three components of creating passion in a relationship are as follows.

 A couple laying in the sand kissing representing how a couples retreat in California can help couples reconnect.

 Intimacy between two people comes from emotional and psychological connection and is deeply tied to communication.
-Intimacy is created from deep conversations, from resolving conflict together, as a team, and from talking about hopes, dreams, fears and insecurities.
+Intimacy is created from deep conversations and from resolving conflict together, as a team.
+In like manner, intimacy comes from talking about hopes, dreams, fears and insecurities as well.
 Dr. John Gottman of The Gottman Institute calls this key “marital friendship”.

-Thrill is the exciting, nervous, amazing feelings you had when first falling in love.
-After years together, creating thrill in a relationship can be challenging, but the key is to go to new places together and have new experiences together.
+Thrill is the exciting, nervous, amazing feelings you had when you first fell in love.
+After years together, creating thrill in a relationship can be challenging.
+But the key is to go to new places together and have new experiences together.
 Get creative.
 Spice it up.
 Creating thrill is the key to making your partner feel wanted and desired and the key to your feeling wanted and desired.

 A couple sitting in bed drinking tea representing how couples can reconnect through sex therapy, online therapy or even a couples retreat.
 Relationship Therapy Center offers all of these services in California.

 At The Relationship Therapy Center, in Roseville and Fair Oaks, CA, the message we want to leave you with today is that no matter where you are in your relationship or how many years you have been together, it is never too late to begin again.
+We want you to get the spark back in marriage and these tips may help.
 There are countless resources available to you to help you through.
 If you want help rebuilding your connection and working through barriers to communication and intimacy, our specially trained couples therapists are here to help.
 Contact us to book your first appointment today.

 Join Us For a Couples Retreat in California